Bisexuality: Sexual orientation, identity, and behavior

 Bisexuality as a transitional identity has also been examined.
 In a longitudinal study about sexual identity development among lesbian, gay, and bisexual (LGB) youths, Rosario et al. "found evidence of both considerable consistency and change in LGB sexual identity over time".
 Youths who had identified as both gay/lesbian and bisexual prior to baseline were approximately three times more likely to identify as gay/lesbian than as bisexual at subsequent assessments.
 Of youths who had identified only as bisexual at earlier assessments, 60 to 70 percent continued to thus identify, while approximately 30 to 40 percent assumed a gay/lesbian identity over time.
 Rosario et al. suggested that "although there were youths who consistently self-identified as bisexual throughout the study, for other youths, a bisexual identity served as a transitional identity to a subsequent gay/lesbian identity."

 By contrast, a longitudinal study by Lisa M. Diamond, which followed women identifying as lesbian, bisexual, or unlabeled, found that "more women adopted bisexual/unlabeled identities than relinquished these identities", over a ten-year period.
 The study also found that "bisexual/unlabeled women had stable overall distributions of same-sex/other-sex attractions".
 Diamond has also studied male bisexuality, noting that survey research found "almost as many men transitioned at some point from a gay identity to a bisexual, queer or unlabeled one, as did from a bisexual identity to a gay identity."

 There may also be a difference between sexual and romantic attractions in bisexuals over time.
 One study found that in the short term bisexual men and women were much more likely to change their sexual behavior than heterosexual or homosexual individuals.
-Bisexual men were less likely to have a change in romantic attraction but those that did were more likely to have a greater change than in sexual feelings while bisexual women were more likely than bisexual men to have a change in romantic attraction.
+Bisexual men were less likely to have a change in romantic attraction, but those who did were more likely to have a greater change in sexual feelings, while bisexual women were more likely than bisexual men to have a change in romantic attraction.
 This suggests that sexual and romantic attraction is not fixed for bisexual individuals and changes over time.